 - Golden Farmer Markets – This Saturday tradition is back.
 The market will look very different from previous years with new guidelines in place.

 - Fossil Trace Golf Course – “Colorado’s Home Course” is open with safety restrictions in place, including online tee times and no walk-ups.

 - Buffalo Bill Museum & Grave - Learn about the life, times, and legend of William F. "Buffalo Bill" Cody at the museum with new guidelines, and visit his grave on Lookout Mountain Park that overlooks the Great Plains and the Rockies.

 The Following Golden Attractions are Currently Closed – Check Back Soon

-- American Mountaineering Museum (opening for appointment only visits in mid-June)
+- American Mountaineering Museum (open for appointment only)

 - Mines Museum of Earth Science